influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/output/splunkmetric-data-format.md

-# Graphite
+---
+title: SplunkMetric output data format
+description: ???
+menu:
+  telegraf_1_8:
+    name: SplunkMetric
+    weight: 40
+    parent: output
+---

+# SplunkMetric output data format

-The Graphite data format translates graphite *dot* buckets directly into telegraf measurement names, with a single value field, and without any tags.
+The Graphite data format translates graphite *dot* buckets directly into Telegraf measurement names, with a single value field, and without any tags.
 By default, the separator is left as `.`, but this can be changed using the `separator` argument.
 For more advanced options, Telegraf supports specifying [templates](#templates) to translate graphite buckets into Telegraf metrics.

 ### Configuration